Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ### Nothing is included

 Apartments usually come without a washing machine, curtains, light fixtures or a furnished kitchen (stove, fridge, sink).
 You must buy your own, or buy them from the previous tenant.
-In Berlin, apartments *must* include a stove and a sink,[^3] but not in the rest of Germany.
+In Berlin, apartments *must* include a stove and a sink if you request it,[^3] but not in the rest of Germany.

 [Furnished apartments](#short-term-and-furnished-apartments) come with the kitchen, furniture and everything you need, but they are much more expensive.